mparker2/mparker_phd_thesis/discussion/text.md

 The Extensins have relatively high levels of spliced reads mapping to them, despite their annotated transcript models having only single exons.
 These exitronic splice junctions tend to be over the PG4 rich regions of the gene.
 We hypothesised that these spliced reads may be the result of Pol II slowing at G4 rich regions of the gene, which allows co-transcriptional splicing to occur at weak splice junctions.
 Since the majority of exitrons were found to be a multiple of three in length, the resultant truncated transcripts would also result in shortened proteins.
 The diversity in truncated proteins, if regulated correctly, could potentially be beneficial to the plant in changing the properties of the plant cell wall (e.g. the number of glycosylation sites, the flexibility of the protein matrix).

 Because of the repetitiveness of the Extensin genes, it is possible that some of these spliced reads might result from mapping errors, however we did not find as many unique splice junctions in simulated datasets as in the real RNAseq data.
 Furthermore, were able to isolate, clone, and sanger sequence some of these spliced transcripts.
-None of these truncated transcripts appeared to have canonical splice junction sequences, however, possibly indicating that they may be PCR artefacts caused by mispriming of the repetitive Extensin genes.
+None of these truncated transcripts appeared to have canonical splice junction sequences, however, possibly indicating that they may be PCR artefacts caused by mispriming.
 In future we could use Nanopore direct RNA sequencing, which has no PCR step and is able to sequence whole mRNA molecules regardless of repetitiveness, to identify whether the Extensin exitrons are real or artefactual.
 Regardless of whether the Extensin splice variants are real or not, the levels of splicing do not appear to be responsive to NMM.
 This could be considered indicative of the splicing being artefactual, or alternatively that splicing is not linked to G4 formation.

 Overall, we have found good evidence that NMM is able to affect the expression of genes with template stranded G4s in their gene bodies.
 Whilst the mechanism for this action is not fully clear, there is some evidence that impairment of Pol II elongation is involved.
 This fits with the current literature which suggests that stabilised G4s are able to stall polymerases both *in vitro* and *in vivo* [@Han1999; @Siddiqui-Jain2002; @Dexheimer2006; @Cogoi2006; @Chambers2015; @Kwok2016; @Rodriguez2012].
 Furthermore, the altered Pol II profile over PG4 dense genes in the absence of any G4 stabilising ligands indicates that slow Pol II progression at G4s may occur naturally in the plant.
 The effects of G4 location (i.e. position and strand) should therefore be considered in future when modelling transcription efficiency in Arabidopsis.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJrOTk2RUJTbWQxdEFYaU11Ijp7In
-RleHQiOiJYIiwic3RhcnQiOjM1NjQsImVuZCI6MzU2MX0sIkhT
+RleHQiOiJYIiwic3RhcnQiOjM1NjQsImVuZCI6MzU2NH0sIkhT
 QmtYM2V0QWtBY2dTM1ciOnsidGV4dCI6IkZ1cnRoZXJtb3JlLC
 Bkb3ducmVndWxhdGlvbiBieSBOTU0gdHJlYXRtZW50IHdhcyBu
 b3QgYWZmZWN0ZWQgYnkgcHJlLXRyZWF0bWVudOKApiIsInN0YX